GeoBigData/gbdx-training/task_to_platform.md

   CMD python /training-indices/mud_water_indices.py
   ```

+- these instructions will build a Docker container with a fresh Ubuntu installation, install libraries and dependencies, create a directory, place the script inside it, and execute the script when a container is built from that Docker image

+## build Docker image from Dockerfile
-- next, navigate to the directory containin your Dockerfile and use the following command within a Docker session to build the Docker image

-`docker build -t <docker username>/<docker repository> .` (note '.' at end of command)
+- next, navigate to the directory containin your Dockerfile and use the following command within a Docker session to build the Docker image `docker build -t <docker username>/<docker repository> .`  (note '.' at end of command)

-Look at your images `docker images`
+- this may take several minutes the first time, but because Docker build an image in layers, should build quicker the next time
+- use the command `docker images` to see if your image was successfully built
+- you can now run a Docker container from that image, navigate within the container like you would any Linux system, see your scripts, and `exit` to get out of the container

+## run and test
 Docker command to run container with mounted data for testing `docker run -v ~/<full path to input data>:/mnt/work/input -it <docker username>/<docker repository> bash`

 ## write JSON task definition